 Credit cards expire for several reasons, including:

-- Updated technology: Card technology is continually advancing, so issuers use expiration dates as an opportunity to send out new cards that may include upgraded security features, like chip technology.
-Updated technology can also mean better fraud protection.
+- Updated technology: Card technology is continually advancing, so issuers use expiration dates as an opportunity to send out new cards.
+This may include features like chip technology that enables tap-to-pay and provides enhanced security.

-- Wear and tear: Credit cards may wear out from constant use, whether it’s regular swiping, tapping or inserting into card readers.
-An expiration date could ensure you have a new card before physical damage causes any issues during a transaction.
+- Wear and tear: Credit cards may wear out from regular swiping, tapping or inserting.
+By including an expiration date, card issuers can ensure you’ll get a new card before physical damage causes any issues during a transaction.

 - Branding and design refresh: Occasionally, issuers may update the card design to match new branding standards.
 Expiration dates provide a built-in opportunity to issue cards with fresh, updated looks.

-- A reminder you have the card: If you don’t use the credit card that expired often, getting the new card in the mail can remind you that you have a card and it’s available for use.
+- A reminder you have the card: If you’re not regularly using your card, getting the new one in the mail may remind you that your account is active and available to make purchases.

 What happens when your credit card expires?

 When your card reaches its expiration date, any transactions you attempt with it will likely be declined.
 Fortunately, in most cases, your card issuer will automatically send you a replacement card in the mail before the old one expires.
-You can activate and begin using your new card before the old card’s expiration date.
+You can activate and begin using your new card before the expiration date of your old card.

 What do you need to do when your credit card expires?

-- Dispose of the old card: Cut up or shred your old card to prevent any unauthorized access.
-Make sure the magnetic strip and chip are fully destroyed before disposing it.
-If dealing with a metal credit card that may be difficult to cut up, it’s also possible to mail the card back to the issuer.
+- Dispose of the old card: Cut or shred your old card to prevent any unauthorized access.
+Make sure the magnetic strip and chip are completely destroyed before disposal.
+If you don’t want to deal with a metal credit card that may be difficult to cut up, you may be able to mail it back to your card issuer.

-- Update payment information: The new card might have the same number, but the expiration date and CVV (security code) will often differ.
+- Update payment information: The new card might have the same number, but the expiration date and CVV (security code) on the back will often differ.
 Be sure to update this information for recurring payments or online accounts where your old card details were saved.

 Disclosure: This article is for educational purposes.
 It is not intended to provide legal, investment, or financial advice and is not a substitute for professional advice.
 It does not indicate the availability of any Citi product or service.
 For advice about your specific circumstances, you should consult a qualified professional.